New York State Department of Civil Service Announces Examinations Open to All Qualified Individuals

 - Any types of degrees and majors you have received from a regionally accredited college or university or one recognized by the NYS Education Department as following acceptable education practices.

-Your degree must have been awarded by a regionally accredited college or university or one recognized by the NYS Education Department as following acceptable educational practices.
+Your degree must have been awarded by a college or university accredited by a regional, national, or specialized agency recognized as an accrediting agency by the U.S. Department of Education/U.S. Secretary of Education.
 If your degree was awarded by an educational institution outside the United States and its territories, you must provide independent verification of equivalency.
 You can write to the Examination Information Desk of the NYS Department of Civil Service for a list of acceptable companies who provide this service.
+This information can also be found on the Internet at http://www.cs.ny.gov/jobseeker/degrees.cfm.
 You must pay the required evaluation fee.
-If you are applying on the Internet, you must mail the independent verification of equivalency to the NYS Department of Civil Service, Albany, New York 12239.
-Attention: S1RXW.
+If you are applying on the Internet, you must mail the independent verification of equivalency to the New York State Department of Civil Service, Albany, New York 12239.
+Attention: S1BLM.

 Your final score must be 70 or higher in order to pass.
 Rank on the eligible list will be determined after adding any wartime veterans' and Civil Service Law Section 85-a credits to your final passing score.